sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Frag.*** Each creature within 5 feet makes a Dexterity saving throw, taking 1d6 piercing damage on a failed save, or half as much damage on a successful one.

 ***Gas.*** When detonated, a gas grenade creates a 10-foot-radius sphere of poisonous gas.
 A creature that enters the cloud for the first time on a turn, or that starts its turn inside the cloud, makes a Constitution saving throw.
-Creatures that donít need to breathe automatically succeed on the saving throw.
+Creatures that don√≠t need to breathe automatically succeed on the saving throw.
 On a failure, the creature is poisoned for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 The gas spreads around corners, and its area is heavily obscured.
 It lasts for 1 minute or until dispersed by a moderate wind (at least 10 miles per hour).

 ***Goo.*** When detonated, a goo grenade fills a 10-foot-radius sphere with a